TYPE AND CLASS:

 required training by the federal government and has been certified by them as a

-Marketplace Navigator.
+Marketplace Navigator for the 2016 enrollment period.
 The certificate of completion that states it is "not an official certification record" is not sufficient.
 Please provide the official certificate that has the navigator's unique ID number assigned by HHS and the organization they are employed.
 Email it to AgentLicensing@MyFloridaCFO.com.

 - Be fingerprinted for a criminal background check.

 Once an application has been submitted, you may check your MyProfile account for the status of your application.
 Deficiencies will be listed under the pending registration application.

 - Certain crimes would either permanently bar an